-The Department of Home Affairs is thanked for providing data from the National Population Register.
-Statistics South Africa is thanked for providing unit record cause-of-death data and the National Department of Health for providing data from the District Health Information System.
-The South African Medical Research Council and the Global Fund have funded the developmental work done for this report.
-The content and findings are the sole responsibility of the researchers.
+The Department of Home Affairs is thanked for providing data from the National Population Register and Statistics South Africa is thanked for providing unit record cause-of-death data and the National Department of Health for providing data from the District Health Information System.
 Ms Carron Finnan is thanked for her assistance in the editing and layout of the report.
-Prof Carl Lombard is thanked for critical review of the report.